 Despite being a typical preparation of Chinese cuisine, this dish is well known and consumed in Japan.
-So much so that in Brazil he is more commonly called Harumaki, his name in Japanese.
+So much so that in Brazil it is more commonly called Harumaki, its name in Japanese.

-The spring rolls usually have a crunchy or pancake-like dough, are fried and served together with various sauces.
+The spring rolls it usually has a crunchy or pancake-like dough, is fried and served with various sauces.
 But why are they called spring rolls or Harumaki?

 Origin of Harumaki

-Harumaki [春巻き] is literally called spring roll, because it was originally consumed at spring festivals and New Year’s festivals.
-Its name literally means spring (haru) coiled (maki).
+Harumaki [春巻き] is literally called spring roll, because it was originally consumed at spring festivals and New Year's festivals.
+Your name literally means spring (haru) coiled (maki).

 The differential of this dish is that you can change the filling to your taste and your need.
 It can include everything from meats, shrimp to carrots, bamboo shoots, cabbages and onions.
 There is also the possibility of making it with the sweet filling.

-Let’s see the recipe for the traditional Harumaki or vegetable spring roll.
+Let's see the traditional recipe Harumaki or spring vegetable roll.

 Dough for approximately 20 servings: